5 Essential Oil Painting Beginner Supplies

 Most high quality oil paints can be used straight out of the tube, with no medium necessary.
 However, you may find that while using some of these paints, they can be heavily pigmented and therefore, quite dense.

-Although mediums are not necessary oil painting beginner supplies, to help the paint move a bit easier, We recommend that you use as little medium as a vehicle for the paint.
+Although mediums are not necessary oil painting beginner supplies, to help the paint move a bit easier, we recommend that you use as little medium as a vehicle for the paint.

 For the most part, paint is made with linseed oil.
 Paint makers take pigment, grind it up, and mix linseed oil into it.